basho/basho_docs/source/languages/en/riak/ops/building/configuration.md

 ---

 This document covers the parameters that are commonly adjusted when setting up a new cluster.
-We recommand that you also review the detailed [[Configuration Files]] document before moving a cluster into production.
+We recommend that you also review the detailed [[Configuration Files]] document before moving a cluster into production.